 So, instead of saying “I can’t” say “How can I make this work?”

-Be patient with the process and create weight loss systems that focus on the habit and not the scale.
+Be patient with the process and create weight loss systems that focus on habits and not the scale.
 In the end, healthy sustainable habits are what keep you going.